wsydney76/craft4-ddev-starter/README.md

 * Do not mix things up.
 * Avoid repetition by building components.

+__... do you add custom styles to the CP?__

+* The gray sidebar makes me sad...
+* We like to increase font-size and contrast.
+* We use a custom resource bundle instead of a plugin, because it can be version controlled without changing the project config.
+And one plugin less.

 __... don't you use images transforms defined in the CP?__